 One of the limits to our ability to evaluate information objectively is what’s called the narrative fallacy.
-In other words, we love stories, and we let our preference for a good story cloud that facts and our ability to make rational decisions.
-It means that we may be drawn towards a less desirable outcome simply because it has a better story.
+We love stories and we let our preference for a good story cloud the facts and our ability to make rational decisions.
+This means that we may be drawn towards a less desirable outcome simply because it has a better story.
 This is an important concept in behavioral finance.

 Issues with the Narrative Fallacy

-The problem with stories is that they govern the way we think; we tend to prefer stories.
-What’s interesting in the financial markets and as investors is that we will often abandon evidence in favor of a good story.
-It is one of the reasons why people actually shy away from value investing, which forces investors to look at stocks that typically do not have good stories.
+The problem with stories is that they may negatively govern the way we think.
+What’s interesting in the financial markets is that investors often abandon evidence in favor of a good story.
+This is one of the reasons why people sometimes shy away from value investing, which forces investors to look at stocks that may not have the best stories.
 In fact, they often have horrible stories.
-The most admired stocks have the greatest stories, but they also have the highest prices.
+The most admired stocks have the greatest stories, but they also tend to have the highest prices.

-So, are you being limited in your learning by stories?
-Label the stories, set them to the side, and try and focus on the facts.
+So, are you being limited in your learning by falling into the narrative fallacy?
+Label stories as such, set them to the side, and try to focus solely on the facts.

-Thank you for reading this guide to the narrative fallacy and why it’s important to be aware of it in finance.
+Thank you for reading CFI’s explanation of the narrative fallacy and why it’s important to be aware of it in finance.
 To learn more, check out CFI’s Behavioral Finance Course.